Metropolitan-Council/gtfs_rt_tools/README.md

 - can parse a single .pb file to CSV
 - can parse the outputs of the `download` command, keeping date-archived structure for archived .pb files and processed CSV files
-- can also write outputs to Databricks delta tables (for MT's Databricks workflows)

 ### View